-A ‘what if’ thrown into a sentence immediately makes us gaze into the future, but more often than not it’s tinged with fear and failure.
-It surrounds itself with all of the possibilites of what could go wrong, of which these thoughts then flood our mind and we end up talking ourselves out of an idea or plan before we have even begun.
+A 'what if' thrown into a sentence immediately makes us gaze into the future, but more often than not it's tinged with fear and failure.
+It surrounds itself with all of the possibilites of what could go wrong.
+These thoughts then flood our mind and we end up talking ourselves out of an idea or plan before we've even begun.

 'I could have been an architect but I didn't think I was going to make the grades needed to get onto the course'